y0llee/HoardAC/README.md

 Anti-Cheat system for the SA-MP.
 Author: yollee

+To enable Anti-Cheat, configure it using as s and connect include (#include <HoardAC>)

 Functions:
 ```pawn
 SetPlayerPosAC(playerid, Float:X, Float:Y, Float:Z); - Sets the position for the player through the anti-cheat method.